leonzalion/Traduit/README.md

 # Future TODOs:
 - [ ] Allow customization of flashcard output
 - [ ] Add support for more websites (e.g. Linguee)

+# Credits
+Thanks to https://github.com/Togohogo1 for the logo!